shimizra/Terraform/VPC + EC2 in private subnet/READE.md

-# Terraform AWS VPC Deployment
+# Terraform AWS VPC Deployment + ec2 in privat subnet

 This project sets up a VPC in AWS with the following resources: